The Tamar Valley AONB team received initial National Lottery support* for the Tamara Landscape Partnership project in October 2018.

 The scheme aims to provide a brighter future for the Tamar Valley and its communities by making the landscape more robust and less susceptible to a range of pressures, through a programme of 12 individual, interconnected and substantial projects.

 Tamara Landscape Partnership will work with farmers, landowners and communities to manage landscapes that are rich in wildlife, as well as cultural and historic heritage; help improve access to special places and promote ways for people to enjoy the landscape whilst improving their health and wellbeing.

-Corinna Woodall, Manager of the Tamar Valley AONB, says: “We are absolutely delighted to have secured initial National Lottery support.
+The AONB team is absolutely delighted to have secured initial National Lottery support.
 This project is all about recognising the smaller details that make the Tamar Valley distinctive and why people cherish the area so much.
-We have such a strong partnership, we are really looking forward to bringing this vision together, and we are very grateful to HLF for investing in us”.
+The AONB has such a strong partnership, we are really looking forward to bringing this vision together, and we are very grateful to HLF for investing in us.

 Ross Kennerley, South West lead for Woodland Trust, one of the project partners, says; “This is a great opportunity for landowners to work with local communities to secure a strong future landscape for the Tamar Valley.
 In particular, the Woodland Trust is keen to support the management of existing woodlands, and planting of new woods and trees, as part of a robust future landscape.